brenoslivio/SegmentationCellCycles/README.md

 ### Region-Based Segmentation

 Region-Based Segmentation can separate the objects into different regions based on a threshold value.
 With the image converted to grayscale, we can, for example, separate the darkest objects from the most enlightened ones.
-The cell are within the darkest objects in these images.
+The nuclei are within the darkest objects in these images.

 ### Segmentation by Clustering

 Segmentation based on Clustering can divide the pixels of the image into homogeneous clusters.
 For this method it will be used the k-means algorithm.

-### Classification with Convolutional Neural Network

-After the generation of segmented images by the two methods, it will be used a Convolutional Neural Network (CNN) with the objective to analyse with method most constributed for the classification between interphase and mitosis cycles.
-It will be used 3 datasets for comparing:

-- Original images;
-- Segmented images produced by Region-Based Semgmentation;
-- Segmented images produced by Segmentation based on Clustering;

-The Image Segmentation method can be an important addition to image classification problems, considering how it can exclude background elements, possibly improving classification metrics [2].
+### Evaluating segmentations

+To evaluate the segmentations methods it will be created segmentations masks by hand using [labelme](https://github.com/wkentaro/labelme), a tool for Image Polygonal Annotation with Python.
+The segmentations created by hand will be compared to the region-based and clustering methods, calculating the Root Mean Squared Error (RMSE) between the masks.

 [1] Sherr, C. J. (1996).
 Cancer cell cycles.
 Science, 274(5293), 1672-1677.